About the Fairfax-Falls Church Community Services Board

 Our staff and contracted services providers include psychiatrists, psychologists, nurses, counselors, therapists, case managers, peer specialists, and "behind the scenes" administrative and support staff.
 We partner with community organizations, faith communities, businesses, schools and other local government agencies in many ways to provide the services people need, and to be good neighbors in the community.

-- Our vision and mission
+- Our vision, mission and values

 - Our organizational structure

 - Our budget

 - The rights of people receiving services, and what to do if you have a concern or complaint

 - The Community Services Board, our 16-member governing body

 - Working with the CSB